unjs/h3/docs/content/3.guides/serve-static-assets.md

 They are separated to allow H3 to respond to `HEAD` requests without reading the contents of the file and to use the `Last-Modified` header.

-:read-more(to="/concepts/utilities")
+:read-more{to="/concepts/utilities"}

 ## Read files

 Now, create a `index.html` file in the `public` directory with a simple message and open your browser to http://localhost:3000.
 You should see the message.

 > [!NOTE]
-> `public` is a convention but you can use any directory name you want.
+> Usage of `public` is a convention but you can use any directory name you want.

 > [!NOTE]
 > If you're are using [`unjs/listhen`](https://listhen.unjs.io) and want to try this example, create a directory with another name than `public` because it's the default directory used by `listhen`.